Can ECLC assist you?

 People living in the local government areas of Boroondara, Knox, Manningham, Maroondah, Whitehorse and the Yarra Ranges can seek free legal advice from ECLC.

-The Centre may be able to assist residents of other local government areas if a conflict of interest prevents them from using their local community legal service.
+We may be able to assist you if you live in another local government area and a conflict of interest has prevented you from using your local community legal service.

-ECLC can only advise on certain legal matters, as determined by the Centre’s Legal Advice and Casework Guidelines.
+We can only advise on certain legal matters, as determined by our Legal Advice and Casework Guidelines.

-If ECLC cannot assist you, staff can provide a referral to another service.
+If we cannot assist you, we will provide you with a referral to another service.

 ECLC may be able to offer legal advice in the following areas: